Book My Free Consultation

 ADHD Medication & Sexual Functioning

-adhd neurodivergence sexuality May 07, 2025
+adhd neurodivergence sexuality

-While I don’t think this article is going to be anywhere near important enough to catch the attention of pharmaceutical legal teams, let me be very clear that what I am writing about here is a combination of what clients have told me first hand, plus references from specific studies, such as this study on the negative sexual side effects of SSRIs.
+While I don’t think this article is going to be anywhere near important enough to catch the attention of pharmaceutical legal teams, let me be very clear: what I am writing about here is a combination of what clients have told me first-hand, plus references from specific studies, such as this study on the negative sexual side effects of SSRIs.

 This article explores the relationship between ADHD medications and sexual functioning issues.
-The aim is to provide context on this issue and to help people work out if this is something they are struggling with.

-This is a highly complex area, and the effects can vary depending on the individual, the specific medication, the dosage, and other factors.
-I am not a doctor nor a medical professional, and these are my experiences as an AuDHD sex therapist, working with many ADHD adults.
+The aim is to provide context and to help people work out if this is something they are struggling with.
+This is a highly complex area; effects vary depending on the individual, the medication, the dosage, and other factors.
+I am not a doctor, and these insights stem from my experiences as an AuDHD sex therapist working with many ADHD adults.

 Stimulant Medications (e.g., Adderall, Ritalin, Concerta, Elvanse/Vyvanse)